ParikhKadam/bidaf-keras/README.md

 ## What you can do with this project:
 - Train/Retrain this model with your own dataset.
 - Use the pretrained model for extending your own model or to try this one out.
-- Modify the code of this model to develop a new model architucture out of it.
+- Modify the code of this model to develop a new model architecture out of it.

 ## To-do list
 - Make this project as a portable module and publish it on pypi